All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 NAD+ functions as a critical coenzyme in cellular energy production through the electron transport chain and oxidative phosphorylation.
 As NAD+ levels decline with age, mitochondrial function decreases, leading to reduced cellular energy and increased oxidative stress.
 NAD+ therapy restores these levels, supporting mitochondrial biogenesis and activating sirtuins, which regulate cellular stress response and DNA repair mechanisms (Verdin, Science, 2015).

 MOTS-c operates through metabolic pathway regulation, particularly targeting glucose metabolism and mitochondrial function.
 The peptide activates AMPK signaling, promoting glucose uptake, fatty acid oxidation, and mitochondrial biogenesis.
-This mechanism essentially mimics the metabolic benefits of caloric restriction and exercise, promoting metabolic flexibility and stress resistance (Kim et al., Cell Reports, 2017).
+This mechanism importantly mimics the metabolic benefits of caloric restriction and exercise, promoting metabolic flexibility and stress resistance (Kim et al., Cell Reports, 2017).

 Safety Considerations and Monitoring Requirements